chembl/surechembl-data-client/README.md

 Front file data is available for 18th November 2014 onwards, and is updated every day.

 # Warnings

+Several warnings may be generated by the update script, these are summarised below.

-2014-12-10 12:55:24,802 WARNING scripts.data_loader Document ID not found for scpn [EP-1365761-B1]; skipping record
+Document ID not found for scpn [EP-1365761-B1]; skipping record

-Document {} is missing {} classification data Integrity error [{}] detected on document insert; likely duplicate KeyError detected when processing titles for {}; title language or text data may be missing
+KeyError detected when processing titles for {}; title language or text data may be missing

+Document EP-1365761-B1 is missing ipcr classification data

+Integrity error [{}] detected on document insert; likely duplicate

+Integrity error (\"{}\"); data={}